 Asians and Whites make up most of LinkedIn’s workforce (nearly 80%) while there is a recognizable representation of Latinos and Blacks as well.
 Discussing the work they do, the Asians manage most of the Tech work for LinkedIn while most Whites fall under the roles of non-tech and leadership.

 Latinos and Blacks have almost the same percentage of people working in the non-tech and leadership sectors.
-According to the same report, people with disabilities make up 5.8% of the workforce in the U.S.
+According to the same report, people with disabilities make up 5.9% of the workforce in the U.S., further validating LinkedIn Statistics facts on community representation.

 The other graph depicts that overall males are just a few percentages more than females.
 However, the work roles have significant differences with the tech sector dominated by men and non-tech by women.